Sequenced Curriculum

 Useful aspects (for Bangladesh):

-- Encourages leaders to connect curriculum with assessment and professional development.
+- Encourages leaders to link curriculum with professional learning and assessment.

-- Helps identify gaps and misalignments in school improvement planning.
+- Highlights gaps and misalignments in school improvement plans.

 Cautions:

-- Assumes significant planning time and leadership capacity.
+- Requires planning time and leadership capacity to implement.

-- Terminology and expectations may require translation or localisation.
+- Terminology and data tools may need localisation.

-- Some tools assume consistent teacher evaluation data not always available in Bangladesh.
+- Some tools assume consistent teacher evaluation data.

 TNTP – Instructional Coherence Framework